 It may not be obvious why there are different offices to lead information and technology.
-However, once you see the different roles they fill, it will probably be more clear:
+However, the differences between the two roles are fairly clear:

 - A CIO acts as an internal technology strategist.
 The CIO needs to understand the company’s business needs and know about the technologies they use.
 Essentially, they are a business IT executive.
 They focus on managing business operations, running internal IT operations, and develop strategies to increase the company’s profitability.

 - A CIO is the internal mediator.
 CIOs are responsible for communicating their IT departments needs, goals, and processes to other department heads.
 They are the owner of all IT operations and are in charge of improving the efficiency of processes within their department.

 - A CIOs focus is on the bottom line.
 A CIO has to look at profitability and focus on how to increase profitability for either shareholders or owners.
 They’re tasked with knowing how the company’s expenses can be lowered to make total income grow.

 - A CTO acts as a tech engineer.
 Chief Technical Officers lead product development, planning technology, and hardware upgrades.
 They create technology to sell to customers, and they serve as “chief architects” for their technology infrastructure.
 They act as “chief software development officers”.